ryman1/keeweb-wiki/WebDAV-Config.md

 certutil -d sql:$HOME/.pki/nssdb -A -t TC -n "my_domain.lan" -i ~/ca.crt
 ```
 On Windows, adding your CA to trusted certificates storage may help.

+## IMAP mailbox backups

+It's possible to backup files to your IMAP mailbox using [mailbox-backup](https://github.com/ErikOnBike/mailbox-backup) proxy (warning: this project is in beta for now).